Best pot plants for container gardening

 Best winter pot plants

 Despite their delicate appearance, poppies are surprisingly hardy and can live through harsh weather conditions.
-They also come in all kinds of colours, such as white, purple, red, and pink.
+They also come in all kinds of colors, such as white, purple, red, and pink.
 You’ll need the correct sized pot, quality soil, and enough light and water to easily grow poppies in containers.
 Your local nursery can help you choose the best variety of poppies for your home.

 Best summer pot plants